krantamaki/financial_math/src/tmp/README.md

-# Folder for temporary files
+# Directory for temporary files

 This folder is meant for storing temporary files like plotted figures etc.